-If you mention the word “telescope” to the general public, they will mostly envisage what we know as a refractor.
+If you mention the word “telescope” to the general public, they will mostly think of what we astronomers know as a refractor.
 If you asked a child to draw a telescope, it’s a refractor they will almost certainly draw for you.
 Refractors are the oldest of telescopes and it was a refractor that Galileo pointed at the stars and Jupiter in 1610.

 I have long been a refractor enthusiast.
-Sure, SCT’s and Newtonian telescopes in their various guises are great too and offer a lot of aperture for the money and I use those types as well.
+For sure, SCT’s and Newtonian telescopes in their various guises are great too and offer a lot of aperture for the money and I use those types as well.
 But the simplicity of a refractor takes some beating.
 They require no regular collimation, no hours of cooling, they are easy to keep clean and simple to use.
 I have a wide-field, high quality Takahashi FSQ85 refactor for astrophotography and I wanted a high quality, premium refractor of about 5 – 6 inches (130-150mm) aperture for closer scale imaging and lunar observation – something I enjoy a lot.
 I considered several options; maybe an AstroPhysics Star Fire?
 Great, but a ten year waiting list and an astronomical (pardon the pun) cost to go with it.
 I considered a Skywatcher Esprit 150 too but they were very early in their production cycle and I had no wish to be a guinea pig (as in turned out, these are great scopes too).
 But in the end, after reading many reviews and speaking to some other owners, I settled for the TEC 140 from Telescope Engineering Company based out of Golden, Colorado, USA.
-This is an highly colour corrected, 140mm clear objective diameter, 980mm focal length F7.0 scope.
+This is a highly colour corrected, 140mm clear objective diameter, 980mm focal length F7.0 scope.